‘Fat over lean’ is one of the first rules you will encounter when you learn how to oil paint.

 What is ‘lean paint’?

-Lean paint is paint that has been mixed with a paint thinner such as turpentine.
+Lean paint is paint that has been mixed with a paint thinner such as turpentine or oil of spike lavender.

 Straight from the bottle, paint is simply tiny particles of pigment dispersed in a binder.
 Binder is usually either linseed oil, safflower, poppyseed or walnut oil.
 Some manufacturers add additives such as fillers and drying agents to extend the paint and add volume.